-To add to the excitement of Christmas Eve preparations like hanging out stockings and leaving mince pies, sherry and carrots by the fireplace, you can now follow Santa online as he embarks on his journey around the globe.
+If the Christmas Eve preparations of hanging out stockings and leaving mince pies, sherry and carrots by the fireplace weren’t exciting enough…

 There are lots of ways to keep up to date with Santa’s progress on Christmas Eve but we’re pretty certain that gathering around the nearest computer to watch the magical sleigh move from country to country is the most exciting of them all!
 Google Earth usually has a feature where you can view Santa’s ‘dashboard’ for information such as his location, total distance travelled and how many presents he’s delivered so far, meanwhile the North American Aerospace Defence Command (NORAD) has had its own site running since 1997.

 NORAD began its path to becoming the world’s leading Santa tracker in 1955, when Sears Roebuck (an American department store) gave children a number to call where they could chat to Santa and wish him a Merry Christmas.
 Sears accidentally put the wrong number on their adverts and children actually ended up getting through to a government agency, responsible for protecting America from missile attacks!
 The director of Colorado Springs Continental Air Defence Command (CONAD) told the employees to play along anyway and give Santa’s precise location to every child who called.
 When the Americans and Canadians joined together to create NORAD three years later, the tradition stuck and NTS has since expanded into a hugely successful enterprise.